check before: 2025-07-15

 Blocking Legacy Authentication Protocols

-Blocking legacy authentication protocols like RPS may prevent users from accessing SharePoint and OneDrive, leading to disruptions in workflow and productivity.
+Blocking legacy authentication protocols like RPS may prevent users from accessing SharePoint and OneDrive, leading to disruptions in workflows that rely on these services.

 Blocking FPRPC Protocol

-Blocking the FPRPC protocol will prevent users from opening Office files using outdated methods, potentially causing issues for users relying on legacy systems.
+Blocking the FPRPC protocol will prevent users from opening Office files using outdated methods, potentially disrupting access for users who rely on these legacy protocols.

 Admin Consent Requirement for Third-Party Apps